Imburse-Payments/imburse-payments.github.io/_oldStuff/core-concepts/core-concepts.md

 nextsection_label: Authentication
 ---
 # General Concepts
-This section will explain each of the concepts in the Imburse Platform.
+This document will explain each of the concepts in the Imburse Platform.

+Read this first to familiarize yourself with the terms and concepts on the platform.